kubernetes/contributor-site/content/en/blog/2024/contribute-as-sig-docs-reviewer.md

 ---
 layout: blog
-title: "From Code to Quill: Embark on a Legendary Kubernetes Quest with SIG-Docs"
+title: "From Code to Quill: Embark on a Legendary Kubernetes Quest with SIG Docs"
-date: 2024-04-28
+date: 2024-05-16
 slug: contribute-as-sig-docs-reviewer
 author: "Ricardo Amaro (Acquia)"
 ---